Simon-Yung/philippeBordonnet/index.md

         # PHILIPPE BORDONNET, PAINTER

-        Inspired, **Philippe Bordonnet** appears to impose colors and movements to wash over him free of restraints, withthe energy of life and the occasionally extravagant daze of spontaneous emotions !
+        Inspired, **Philippe Bordonnet** appears to impose colors and movements to wash over him free of restraints, with the energy of life and the occasionally extravagant daze of spontaneous emotions !
         &nbsp;
         **HIS EXPRESSION REMAINS THAT OF A FIGURATIVE ABSTRACTION**